Does your dog struggle with understanding what you're teaching?

 If you have any questions whether this course is right for you, don’t hesitate to get in touch!
 Email me (Hélène) at: helene@shapingchaosdogtraining.com.
 And don’t worry if your computer can’t reproduce my accents.
 I’ll still know who it’s for :)

-Let’s begin with a discussion of the term "errorless learning”, which is important to us because is offers the mindset that underpins everything we will be doing in this course.
-Importantly, it also is somewhat problematic for a couple of reasons that I will present below.
-So, I’m going to start by discussing the mindset, which is what I want us to embrace.
-And then we'll go over the possible pitfalls this term sets us up to encounter, and what we can do to avoid them.
+As such, I’m going to start by discussing the mindset, which is what I want us to embrace.
+And then we'll go over the possible pitfalls this term sets us up to encounter, and what to do instead.

-First off, what does errorless learning mean?
-For many, the term evokes images of dogs running willy-nilly, never being told they're wrong, and being clicked whenever they accidentally happen upon the desired behavior.
-The idea of never punishing our dogs, and never letting them know they’re wrong, is on target, but that's where the similarity between this perception and the actual practice of errorless learning ends.
+For some, the term evokes images of dogs running willy-nilly, never being told they're wrong, and being clicked whenever they accidentally happen upon the desired behavior.

 Technically speaking, the term “errorless learning” is used to describe an approach to teaching that seeks to minimize errors through carefully planned teaching conditions.
 It's about meticulous planning, strategic arrangement of the training environment, and us (the teacher) having an extremely clear understanding of the target behavior and of learning more generally.